victorgarciaesgi/regle/docs/src/core-concepts/rules-properties.md

 ### `$pending`
 - Type: `readonly boolean`

-Indicates if any child async validator is currently pending.
-Always false if all validators are synchronous.
+Indicates if any child async rule is currently pending.
+Always false if all rules are synchronous.

 ### `$error`